httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Registration Template {#iana-hsa-template}

+{: vspace="0"}
-Algorithm Name
+Algorithm Name:
-:
 : An identifier for the HTTP Signature Algorithm.
 The name MUST be an ASCII string consisting only of lower-case characters (`"a"` - `"z"`), digits (`"0"` - `"9"`), and hyphens (`"-"`), and SHOULD NOT exceed 20 characters in length.
 The identifier MUST be unique within the context of the registry.

-Status
-:
+Status:
 : A brief text description of the status of the algorithm.
 The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.

-Description
-:
+Description:
 : A description of the algorithm used to sign the signing string when generating an HTTP Message Signature, or instructions on how to determine that algorithm.
 When the description specifies an algorithm, it MUST include a reference to the document or documents that define the algorithm.

 ### Initial Contents {#iana-hsa-contents}